- Monthly Theme: Erotic Thrillers

 Kristine: Oh, yes.
 His over-the-top sliminess and faux-generosity showed his hand very early.
 People who want to give you everything are generally people you can’t trust.

-Kristine: Right.
-Well, I liked how she was actually smart and did try various things to get out of the situation.
-Of course, I wanted her to be more physically assertive but yes, it was good.
+Kristine: I liked how she was smart and tried various things to get out of the situation.
+Of course, I wanted her to be more physically assertive but… it’s a compelling scene.

-Sean: And her tucking her breast back into her bra broke my heart and justified the nudity for me.
+Sean: Her tucking her breast back into her bra broke my heart to a thousand pieces.
+Oh Brenda! (sobs)

 Sean: Rusk groaning “Lovely, lovely, lovely” made me want to puke.